 Share your story

-The Actsmart Schools Awards celebrate excellence in the following focus areas; waste and recycling, energy, water, school grounds and biodiversity and efforts to embed sustainability in the curriculum.
+The Actsmart Schools Sustainability Awards celebrate excellence in sustainable management of the Actsmart Schools focus areas; waste and recycling, energy, water, biodiversity and school grounds and actions to address sustainability in the curriculum.

-The awards aim to recognise innovative sustainability projects and outstanding contributions made by students, teachers or staff and environment teams.
+The Awards are an opportunity for your school to recognise and celebrate contributions made by students, teachers or staff and environment teams.

 For more information please contact firstname.lastname@example.org